 The Temporary Staffing Service is a one-stop shop for managers with a temporary staffing need, providing a rapid and efficient service to fill vacancies with the right people.

 Managers who intend to engage any worker or individuals for short term assignments must first consult Guidance on engagement and payment of individuals (Office document, 37kB) which determines the appropriate process to be followed.
 We have reduced the types of engagement that have to be processed by TSS and this guidance makes it clear how engagements can be progressed.
+Further guidance on payment of performers is also available: Guidance on paying performers (Office document, 14kB).
+Please note that Research Associates cannot be employed via the TSS; managers must arrange a fixed-term contract for these roles via a staffing request form in MyERP.

 All workers must be registered with the TSS prior to starting work.
 This includes checking Right to Work documents and, in the case of students on Tier 4 visas, checking the hours to be worked against work completed elsewhere within the University to ensure that they can complete the requested hours without breaching their restrictions.